-- We have described an algorithm for deriving component designs from global behavior specifications - including weak sequencing [Bochmann 2007] - It uses the approach described above and includes the following features for dealing with weak sequencing: - Selective consumption of received messages - Received message enter a pool.
+- The component design approach described above was proposed in 1986 (see [Boch 86, Gotz 90]) - This was extended in 2008 to deal with weak sequencing [Bochmann 2008]. - This new approach uses the ideas above and adds the following: - Selective consumption of received messages - Received message enter a pool.
 The component fetches (or waits for) a given message when it is ready to consume it (like the Petri net models, see also [Mooij 2005]) - An additional type of message: choice indication message - Additional message parameters, e.g. loop counters